 android:compileSdkVersion must be set appropriately.
 API versions greater the minimums specified prevent users from installing your app.
 For previously released app, use caution when changing the

 minSdkVersion as you may break compatibility for users on older versions of Android.
-For apps that target both Quest and Go/Gear with the same APK.

 Following are the accepted values for

 intent-filter for the MAIN action with the correct categories:

 For OpenXR apps, you also need to add the Oculus VR category.
 The following shows an example: